 Analysis of a point in each half of the sample was completed, using a 400 µm X-ray spot to obtain quantified elemental data of untreated and treated areas on the sample in order to compare their chemical compositions.
 The involvement of the insulating samples required the use of the K-Alpha turnkey charge compensation system.
 The electrons lost from the surface due to the photoelectric effect are replaced by this system.
 Surface charge buildup that could affect the acquired data can be avoided.

-The K-alpha spectrometer is extremely useful in the analysis of insulators, but is not needed for conducting samples.
+The K-alpha spectrometer is extremely useful in the analysis of insulators but is not needed for conducting samples.
 The user-friendly system can retain uniform analysis conditions across even the most difficult sample set.
 The 400 µm X-ray spot, with a 400 µm step size was used to map a 16 × 12 mm sample area, which is depicted in green in Figure 2.
-The C1s, O1s, Cl2p, F1s, N1s, Si2p and S2p regions were recorded in all analysis positions using the 128-channel detector, operated in snapshot acquisition mode.
+The C1s, O1s, Cl2p, F1s, N1s, Si2p, and S2p regions were recorded in all analysis positions using the 128-channel detector, operated in snapshot acquisition mode.
 This reduces the total acquisition time, without compromising chemical information.

 The elemental quantification of untreated and treated parts of the polyester sample, given by the survey scans is shown in Figure 3.
 The elemental composition of the untreated sample is in good agreement with cleaned polyester.
-However the composition of the treated sample shows the presence of elements from compounds on the treated surface, such as fluorine and sulfur from perfluorobutane sulfonic acid and silicon from silicone and nitrogen.
+However, the composition of the treated sample shows the presence of elements from compounds on the treated surface, such as fluorine and sulfur from perfluorobutane sulfonic acid and silicon from silicon and nitrogen.